Learning an Interpretable Risk Scoring System for Maximizing Decision Net Benefit: Method

 where $q_i \in [p_i,p_{i+1})$ can be given arbitrarily.
-We will further prove that we can choose the appropriate $q_i$ to ensure that the model is moderately calibrated if the weighted sum of net benefit is maximized.
+We will further prove that we can choose the appropriate $q_i$ to ensure that the model is moderately calibrated on the training set if the weighted sum of net benefit is maximized.

+We show formally in Appendix \ref{app:NPhard} that optimization problem (\ref{ilp:original}) is NP-hard.
+Later in this section, we will use this fact to discuss computational considerations to solve the problem.